lamroger/lamroger-personal/src/index.md

 I'm also teaching DATA4800: Generative AI at John Carroll University and am an alumni of UCLA and the [Recurse Center](https://www.recurse.com/).

-With a north star of combining math and conputer science for social good.
+With a north star of combining math and computer science for social good.